Clan MacTavish: Chief

 The current chief of Clan MacTavish is Steven Edward Dugald MacTavish of Dunardry, Chief of the Name and Arms of MacTavish.
 He is the 27th Hereditary Chief of Clan MacTavish from an unbroken line.
-He assumed leadership of the clan upon the death of his father, Edward Stewart Dugald MacTavish, the 26th Chief.
+He assumed leadership of the clan upon the death of his father, Edward Stewart Dugald MacTavish, the 26th Chief, on 19 June 2005.
+He is a member of the Standing Council of Scottish Chiefs.